syseleven/shared-secrets/README.md

 openssl genrsa -out ./rsa.key 2048
 ```

 **Beware:** You should place this file in a location so that it is not accessible through the webserver.
+The recommended protection is to directly insert the RSA private keys as strings into the `RSA_PRIVATE_KEYS` array within `config/config.php`.

 ### Service Setup

-Rename the "config.php.default" to "config.php" and set the necessary configuration items.
+Copy the `config/config.php.default` file to `config/config.php` and set the necessary configuration items.

 ### TLS Recommendation